-The Downtown Transit Connector will provide high-frequency transit service (every 5 minutes in each direction) between the Providence Amtrak/MBTA Station and the Hospital District in Upper South Providence.
+The Downtown Transit Connector provides high-frequency transit service (every 5 minutes in each direction) between the Providence Amtrak/MBTA Station and the Hospital District in Upper South Providence.
 There will be six paired stops along the corridor, each designed with a unique and highly-visible identity.
 The stops will include shelters, real-time bus arrival signage, and other passenger amenities.
-Opportunities to enhance RIPTA service using signal priority for buses or dedicated bus lanes will be included, as well as efforts to create attractive public spaces around each stop.
+RIPTA service will also be enhanced using signal priority for buses and dedicated bus lanes, as well as attractive public spaces around DTC stops.

 The $17 million project is funded by RIPTA and a USDOT Transportation Investments Generating Economic Recovery (TIGER) grant awarded to the City of Providence in 2014.
-Part of the funding will be used by RIPTA to purchase vehicles to operate the service.
+Part of the funding is being used by RIPTA to purchase vehicles to operate the service.

 A second public information session was held in May 2017 to present design concepts for the DTC that will now advance into engineering.
 Six station locations were identified, along with dedicated bus lanes in certain segments.
 This meeting was jointly held with the City of Providence and included discussion of potential long term concepts for continuing to transform Kennedy Plaza as an active civic space while accommodating RIPTA buses.
 VIEW PRESENTATION